-- 1- Start with being nice. - 2- If the other player is nice back, continue being nice. - 3- If the other player is selfish, be selfish back in the next round. - 4- If an selfish player becomes nice, be nice again the next round. - 5- If both players are selfish for 3 rounds in a row, be nice the next round.
+- 1- Start with being nice. - 2- If the other player is nice back, continue being nice. - 3- If the other player is selfish, be selfish back in the next round.

+4- If a selfish player becomes nice, be nice again the next round.5- If both players are selfish for 3 rounds in a row, be nice the next round.